OfficeDev/office-js-docs-pr/docs/reference/requirement-sets/word-api-requirement-sets.md

 | [WordApi 1.1](word-api-1-1-requirement-set.md) | Version 1509 (Build 4266.1001) or later| January 2016, 1.18 or later | January 2016, 15.19 or later| September 2016 |

 > [!NOTE]
-> Users on perpetual versions of Office will be restricted to certain requirement set.
+> Perpetual versions of Office support requirement sets as follows:
 >
+> - Office 2019 supports WordApi 1.3 and earlier.
-> - Office 2016 only contains the WordApi 1.1 requirement set.
+> - Office 2016 only supports the WordApi 1.1 requirement set.

 ## Office versions and build numbers